 In the UK "sod" and "bugger" are mildly obscene (not that most people across the pond know this) but permissible pre-Watershed — about as bad as to "hell" or "damn".
 (Not realizing that "bugger" is a swearword in the UK is not this trope, but something else entirely.)note In fact, to "bugger" someone is to commit "buggery", that is, either sodomy or bestiality.
 "Sod" is derived from "sodomite".

-See also Curse of The Ancients, Never Say "Die", T-Word Euphemism, and the Wikipedia article on minced oaths.
-Contrast Cluster F-Bomb which is the exact opposite, but can be just as annoying.
+The kid-friendly variant of Bowdlerise.
+See also Curse of The Ancients, Never Say "Die", T-Word Euphemism, Big Stupid Doodoo Head and the Wikipedia article on minced oaths.
+Contrast Cluster F-Bomb which is the exact opposite.
 A favorite tool of the Badbutt — the G-rated Badass.
 Another character type known for this is the Minnesota Nice.

 Anime and Manga